HSA vs HRA: Main Differences and Which Is Right for You

 What Is an HRA?

 You can use the money in an HRA to pay for medical care you’d otherwise need to pay for out of pocket.
-The details, including how much is in the HRA and what type of medical expenses the funds can be used for, are determined by the employer.
+Your employer determines how much is in the HRA and for what type of medical expenses you can use the funds.

-In some cases, the HRA will reimburse the healthcare provider directly.
-In others, you might use a debit card associated with the HRA or pay for expenses out of pocket and then submit expenses and request reimbursement.
+In some cases, the HRA will reimburse the health care provider directly.
+In others, you might use a debit card associated with the HRA or pay for expenses out of pocket and then submit them for reimbursement.

 You are not taxed on the money your employer puts in your HRA, and you can withdraw the money for qualified medical expenses tax-free.
 However, you don’t own the account, can’t invest the money, and will lose the HRA if you leave your job (unless you choose COBRA continuing coverage).

-In some cases, an employer might allow unused funds in an HRA to carry over from one year to the next, but they are not required to do so.
+In some cases, an employer might allow unused HRA funds to carry over from one year to the next, but they are not required to do so.

 Pros of an HRA

-• Reduces your healthcare costs: You can withdraw money from the HRA to cover qualified medical expenses you’d otherwise have to pay for yourself.
-This may include deductibles, coinsurance, copayments, prescriptions, and more.
+• Reduces your health care costs: You can withdraw money from the HRA to cover IRS-qualified medical expenses you’d otherwise have to pay for yourself.
+These may include deductibles, coinsurance, copayments, prescriptions, and more.

-• No high-deductible health plan requirement: You don’t need to enroll in a HDHP to have an HRA.
+• No HDHP requirement: You don’t need to enroll in an HDHP to have an HRA.

 • No contribution limits: There is no cap on how much money an employer can contribute to an HRA.